wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-nested-profiles.md

 ### How do I configure nested profiles?

 Nested Traffic Manager profiles can be configured using both the Azure Resource Manager and the classic Azure REST APIs, Azure PowerShell cmdlets and cross-platform Azure CLI commands.
-They are also supported via the new Azure Portal.
-Preview They are not supported in the Classic Management Portal.
+They are also supported via the new Azure portal Preview.
+They are not supported in the Classic Management Portal.

 ### How many layers of nesting does Traffic Manger support?

 You can nest profiles up to 10 levels deep.
 'Loops' are not permitted.

 ### Can I mix other endpoint types with nested child profiles, in the same Traffic Manager profile?